zmkfirmware/zmk/docs/docs/customization.md

 ## Building Additional Keyboards

 You can build additional keyboards with GitHub actions by appending them to `build.yml` in your `zmk-config` folder.
-The following example will build Corne with Nice!Nano and Lily58 with Nice!Nano v2:
+For instance assume that we have set up a Corne shield with nice!nano during [initial setup](user-setup.md) and we want to add a Lily58 shield with nice!nano v2.
+The following is an example `build.yaml` file that would accomplish that:

 ```
 include: